purrbot-site/PurrBot/README.md

 |           | `[--fff]`             | Gives you a gif with females only instead of the default 1 male, 2 females.         |
 |           | `[--mmf]`             | Gives you a gif with 2 males and 1 female instead of the default 1 male, 2 females. |
 | Yurifuck  | `<@user>`             | Similar to `.fuck`, but with females only \>wO                                      |

+# Translations
+Version 2.5 of \*Purr* added an option to have a per-guild language set.
+We are happy about any translations being made for the bot.

+If you want to contribute to the translations of the bot (Adding your own, or correcting others), take a look at the [GitHub Repository][translations] for this.

 # Inviting the bot
 The bot has two invite-links: A full invite and a basic invite.